champ3oy/blackstar-docs/documentation/deleteKYCDocument.md

-Here's a detailed documentation for the "Delete KYC File" API endpoint:

 # Delete KYC File

 This endpoint allows for the deletion of a specific document uploaded for a KYC (Know Your Customer) process.